Administrative Regulations on Manufacturing, Import and Report of the Controlled Telecommunications Radio-Frequency Devices

 The competent authority may, on a random basis, dispatch personnel to inspect the use and status of CTRFDs imported in accordance with Paragraph 1.

-Those that comply with provisions specified in the following subparagraphs may select one of the five levels prescribed in Paragraph 2 of Article 8-1 and apply for a certificate of special permit number to the competent authority:
+Those that comply with provisions specified in the following subparagraphs may select one of the five levels prescribed in Paragraph 2 of the preceding article, and apply for a certificate of special permit number to the competent authority:

 1. During the most recent two years, have obtained more than 50 import approval numbers from the competent authority each year on average; or, during the most recent two years, has been recognized by the Ministry of Economic Affairs as an excellent manufacturer and have obtained more than 30 import approval numbers from the competent authority each year on average.